Does Hair Dye Expire? How To Know If The Dye Is Expired

 - Using expired hair dye may result in green hair, an allergic reaction, or chemical burns on your scalp.

-- Damaged packaging and bad smell are key indicators that will let you know that the hair dye has gone bad.
+- Damaged packaging and bad smell are key indicators of hair dye toxicity and you steer clear of such products.